Sukii/OnContradictions/README.md

 Although it is recursion that is establishing contradiction between the finite and infinite, it is also recursion that is capable of producing the infinite by finite means.
 It is the disease that some times provides the cure, like in the case of inoculation that injects the disease causing agent itself with reduced virulence in order to fight the disease.

-### Crucial assumption about reality that restore validity of Cantor’s proof and Gödel’s proof
+### Crucial assumption about reality that can restore validity of Cantor’s proof and Gödel’s proof

 Additional elements from physical reality are required, in order to restore validity of Cantor’s proof on uncountability of the continuum [0,1] and also Gödel’s proof of incompleteness.
 In a previous section we established that the continuum can be counted, where the crucial step was that the i-th generation of binary fractions of length 2^i can be counted in a time of r^i , where 0 < r < 1.
 This value of r is not possible in a real physical world.
-In the real physical world, we always have r > 1, so we will not be able to count the continuum in finite time and so Cantor’s proof and the proof incompleteness of Gödel remain correct, only if we add this crucial element from reality.
+In the real physical world, we always have r > 1 (even when we consider Quantum computing), so we will not be able to count the continuum in finite time and so Cantor’s proof and the proof of incompleteness of Gödel remain correct, only if we add this crucial element from reality.
 Contradictions don’t exist in an ideal world, they only arise due to elements in physical reality that challenge our idealism.

 ### Cantor set and the continuum hypothesis

-The continuum hypothesis states that there are no cardinal numbers between א and 2 א.
+The continuum hypothesis states that there are no cardinal numbers between &aleph; and 2^{&aleph;}.
 We have shown in the earlier section that the argument of diagonalization is similar to the Zeno’s paradox and we know in practice that the Achilles will overtake the tortoise, i.e., that the continuum can be counted.
 This implies that all the hierarchy of Hegelian infinities collapse to one, so the continuum hypothesis can be reformulated in this new context as:

-Is there a set B with infinite points and a new measure, μ, such that, μ(N) < μ(B) < μ(C) where N is the set of natural numbers, C is set of real numbers in the [0, 1].
-We will now be constructing such a measure and the set as well.
-Let us now consider the Cantor set, C , which can be obtained by recursively removing the middle one-third (but keeping the end points during the removal) of the set real numbers in [0,1].
+Is there a set B with infinite points and a new measure of dimension, μ, such that, μ(N) < μ(B) < μ(C) where N is the set of natural numbers, C is set of real numbers in the [0, 1].
+We will now be constructing such a measure and the set B as well.
+Let us now consider the Cantor set, B , which can be obtained by recursively removing the middle one-third (but keeping the end points during the removal) of the set real numbers in [0,1].
 Consider the sequence of sets,

-C_1 = [0,1/3] ∪ [2/3,1], C_2 = [0,1/9] ∪ [2/9,1/3] ∪ [2/3,7/9] ∪ [8/9,1],...,
+B_1 = [0,1/3] ∪ [2/3,1], B_2 = [0,1/9] ∪ [2/9,1/3] ∪ [2/3,7/9] ∪ [8/9,1],...,

 defining the Cantor set to be,

-C = &cap;_{k=1}^{∞} C_k
+B = &cap;_{k=1}^{∞} C_k

-n the above representation it seems as if the Cantor set can be represented as the disjoint union of countable sets.
+In the above representation it seems as if the Cantor set can be represented as the disjoint union of countable sets.
 However, this is quite untrue, as the Cantor set is a totally disconnected nowhere dense set.
 So, it can only be written as the disjoint union of uncountable sets.
-This fallacy is due to the fact that countability of the finite-dimensional truncation of an uncountable set does not prove that the limiting set is countable, not that distinguishing between countable sets and uncountable sets is as easy as it was portrayed to be by classical mathematicians.
+This fallacy is due to the fact that countability of the finite-dimensional truncation of an uncountable set does not prove that the limiting set is countable, not that distinguishing between countable sets and uncountable sets is as easy as it was portrayed by classical mathematicians.
 Cantor set can also be symbolically written as a geometric set following the relation,

 3 × C(0) = C(0) ∪ C(2/3)